Other uses of commas provide clarity in details:

 He eats macaroni or cheese but not both.

-Using commas after introductory words, phrases, and clauses tells your reader what is introduction and what is the main point.
+3) Commas after introductory elements tells your reader what is introduction and what is the main point.
 For example:

 In the back of the room, two kids whispered and giggled.
 (Two kids whispered is the main point; in the back just describes where.)